DanielKrawisz/Entropy/Pow.co FAQ.md

 In evolutionary theory, all cost is fewer viable offspring and more risk of death, which is the opposite of fitness.
 Thus, if a true signal of fitness must demonstrate cost, then what it is really doing is bringing the bearer closer to death and failure.
 Thus, the best handicap for any given animal is the one which corresponds to the resources that are the most necessary for its success and whose loss brings it closest to death.

+## What is the cost of proof-of-work?

+TL;DR- Energy that could have been used in other things; opportunity cost.
+The cost is energy, and the opportunity cost of energy is motion in general.
+Thus one who signals with proof-of-work has the ability to transform energy and sustain motion.
+It is a machine that won't turn off regardless of the external conditions.

+If a costly signal was truly a signal of fitness, therefore, it must have life and growth as its meaning, which means that life and growth must be the alternatives to the signal.
+In other words, handicaps are always about approaching death.

+Since energy is abstract, the machine is not associated with any particular way of storing energy.
+The fitness to transform energy in general is the ability to transform into whatever is needed.
+Not just that, but it has optimal intelligence in order to understand how to transform.

 ## Do I approach death when I boost content on PoW.co?

 Yes.